moay/php-fints-database/README.md

 $banks = moay\FintsDatabase\FintsDatabase::search('120-300-00');
 ```

-You will allways get an array of banks that match your query.
+You will always get an array of banks that match your query.

 #### Getting bank details